-Medical and counseling services are not provided on campus.
+Medical services are not provided on campus.
 A full-service hospital is located three city blocks from the University.
-Referral contact information for a student requiring health care assistance or personal counseling services can be obtained from the Office of Student Affairs.
+Referral contact information for a student requiring health care assistance or personal counseling services can be obtained from the Office of Student Services.